danialfarid/ng-file-upload/README.md

   //access or attach event listeners to the underlying XMLHttpRequest xhr.upload.addEventListener(...)
 });
-/* return $http promise then().
+/* return $http promise then,catch or finally.
 Note that this promise does NOT have progress/abort/xhr functions */ var promise = upload.then(success, error, progress);
+              upload.catch(errorCallback);
+              upload.finally(callback, notifyCallback);

 /* cancel/abort the upload in progress. */
 upload.abort();